-- A mega-urban region is considered to be a hierarchy of functions and the corridor a structure organizing interactions within this hierarchy, from large metropolitan areas to small satellite towns.
+- A mega-urban region is considered to be a hierarchy of functions, and the corridor is a structure organizing interactions within this hierarchy, from large metropolitan areas to small satellite towns.

-- Cities can have a level of interaction and transportation could be more than a factor of market accessibility, but also of regional specialization and of comparative advantages.
-The main assumption is that the accessibility provided by the corridor reinforces territorial specialization and interdependency along its main axis, and consequently the reliance on a regional transport system.
+- Cities can have a level of interaction and transportation could be more than a factor of market accessibility, but also of regional specialization and comparative advantages.
+The main assumption is that the accessibility provided by the corridor reinforces territorial specialization and interdependency along its main axis, and, consequently, the reliance on a regional transport system.